 Applications are done online and are free.
 Applicants are asked to select the mentors they wish to meet in order of preference.

-In total, 17 applicants were selected based on their motivations and CV.
-Each applicant was assigned up to 3 interviews.
+In total, 20 applicants will be selected based on their motivations and CV.
+Each applicant will be assigned up to 3 interviews.

 Area of expertise: heart failure, trials, pathophysiology, cachexia